mutagen-io/mutagen/doc/ignores.md

 familiar to Git users.

-## Default ignores
+## Global ignores

-Default ignores affect all newly created sessions.
+Global ignores affect all newly created sessions.
 These should be used for files that should always be ignored, e.g. those pesky `.DS_Store` files on macOS.

-When a new session is created, default ignores are "locked in" to the session configuration, meaning that subsequent changes to default ignores will only be reflected in subsequently created sessions.
+When a new session is created, global ignores are "locked in" to the session configuration, meaning that subsequent changes to global ignores will only be reflected in subsequently created sessions.
 This is for simplicity (no need to think through the effects of changing ignores in one place) and safety (no files will suddenly become unignored and propagated (causing conflicts or security risks) or silently ignored).

-Default ignores are specified in the `~/.mutagen.toml` as follows:
+Global ignores are specified in the `~/.mutagen.toml` as follows:

     [ignore]
     default = [